Skip to content

 ~*\.(ai|ashx|asmx|aspx|avi|avif|bmp|css|csv|dat|dmg|doc|eot|exe|flv|gif|ico|iso|jpeg|jpg|js|json|jsp|less|m4a|m4v|mov|mp3|mp4|mpeg|mpg|ogg|otf|pdf|php|png|ppt|psd|rar|rss|svg|swf|tif|torrent|tf|txt|wav|webm|webp|wmv|woff|woff2|xls|xml|zip)

-Keep updating this path for any API/sitemap-excluded requests.
+Keep updating this pattern for any API/sitemap-excluded requests.

-• Few page requests should never be sent to SERA e.g. login or checkout flow
+• Some page requests should never be sent to SERA, e.g., login or checkout flow.

 ~*.*/(api|login|logout|account|wishlist|cart|checkout|payment).*

-Keep updating this path for any API/sitemap-excluded requests.
+Keep updating this pattern for any API/sitemap-excluded requests.

-• You need to add "nsbp" query paramater to all product page URLs in GMC feed.
+• You need to add the "nsbp" query parameter to all product page URLs in the GMC feed.

-These requests should be sent to origin instead of SERA for always fetching latest content (to avoid GMC exclusions due to old data)
+These requests should be sent to the origin instead of SERA to always fetch the latest content (to avoid GMC exclusions due to old data).

 ~*.*\?(.*&)*nsbp=.*